thalient-ai/zotero-scripts/README.md

 ### [zotero-attachment-rename](https://github.com/thalient-ai/zotero-scripts/tree/main/zotero-attachment-rename)

-This script renames attachment filenames and titles based on their parent item’s metadata.
+This script allows for you to perform bulk renaming of multiple attachment filenames and or titles based on their parent item’s metadata.

 **Features:**
-- Rename attachment filenames.
+- Rename attachment filenames and/or titles.
-- Rename attachment titles.
+- Option to perform the renaming on all attachments of selected items, active collection, or saved search.
-- Option to rename both filenames and titles.
+- You don't need to select the attachment itself.

 **Usage:**
 1. Choose the items to rename (selected items, items in a collection, or items in a saved search).